gaultier/c/README.md

 A diverse collection of useful (to me!) software written in C. Memory profiling, http server, editor, crash reporter, clang plugin, torrent client, etc.

 *This is experimental code.
-Probably don't use it!*
+Probably don't use it in production!*

 ## Quick start